-In this article, you can learn about sleeving cards in your games.
+In this article, you can learn about sleeving cards in your board/card games.
 Should you sleeve your cards?
 What are the pros and cons and what else should you consider?

 Should you sleeve cards?

-The decision to sleeve cards depends on several factors: how often and in what environment do you play, and how much money you’re willing to spend on your board/card games.
+The decision to sleeve cards depends on several factors: how often and in what environment you play, and how much money you’re willing to spend on your board/card games.
 Sleeves protect your cards from wear and other outside factors, such as dirt, spills, and moisture.

 What are sleeves?

 Card sleeves are plastic bags in which the cards are inserted.
 The inserting is usually done with the bottom side in so that the cards don’t fall out when held in hand.
-Topside in or even double sleeving are also options.
+Topside-in or even double sleeving are also options.

 The outer layer of plastic protects the cards from wear and tear (shuffling and handling), as well as from unexpected outer factors, such as spills, stains, and careless use.

 As is usual, most people fall somewhere in the middle.
 They might sleeve some games and they might not with other games.
-Let’s take a look at positives, negatives, and some other factors to consider when sleeving.
+Let’s take a look at the positives, negatives, and some other factors to consider when sleeving.

 Why should you sleeve your cards?